w-A-L-L-e/anykey-bootloader/README.md

 The flash_fast.sh also sets the lock bits LB1 and LB2 so you cant flash with external ISP anymore etc. You can only undo this by doing a chip erase (which is allowed using ISP).

+## How it was done
-We first wanted to build in a challenge-response type to unlock but we ran out of flash space (bootloader starts at 0x7000 and current arduino caterina is already close to that).
+We first wanted to build in a challenge-response type protection inside the bootloader itself to unlock but we ran out of flash space (bootloader starts at 0x7000 and current arduino caterina is already close to that).
 We managed however to squeeze out some bytes with latest avr-gcc and using -Os flags.
 Then we added a way to disable and enable the bootloader from within a sketch by sacrificing one eeprom byte at address 1023 (the last byte).
 This way the sketch can implement any complex or simple scheme to lock and unlock the bootloader depending on the application.